LucasKarlsten/devops24Luccelito/examinations/04/README.md

 Why did we change the order of the tasks in the `04-uninstall-webserver.yml` playbook?

+:: We need to stop the nginx service before unistalling, to make sure that it doesnt still run in the background, if we were to do it the other way around, it would uninstall, before stopping the service itself

 # BONUS QUESTION

 Consider the output from the tasks above, and what we were actually doing on the machine.

 What is a good naming convention for tasks?
 (What SHOULD we write in the `name:` field`?)

+:: What the task is acomplishing, for example DOWNLOADING NGINX, UNINSTALL NGINX or STOP NGINX SERVICE generally being descriptive of what the task is doing is the best practice